Leber's hereditary optic neuropathy: Treatment

 The prognosis for those left untreated is almost always continued significant visual loss in both eyes.
 Regular corrected visual acuity and perimetry checks are advised for affected people.
 There is beneficial treatment for some cases of LHON, especially for early-onset disease, and experimental treatment protocols are in progress.
 Genetic counseling should be offered.
 Health and lifestyle choices should be reassessed, particularly in light of toxic and nutritional theories of gene expression.
 Vision aids assistance and work rehabilitation should be used to assist in maintaining employment.

 For those who carry a LHON mutation, preclinical markers may be used to monitor progress.
 For example, fundus photography can monitor nerve fiber layer swelling.
 Optical coherence tomography can be used for more detailed study of retinal nerve fiber layer thickness.
 Red green color vision testing may detect losses.
 Contrast sensitivity may be diminished.
 There could be an abnormal electroretinogram or visual evoked potentials.
 Neuron-specific enolase and axonal heavy chain neurofilament blood markers may predict conversion to affected status.
+Tobacco and alcohol should be avoided as they are suspected to be triggers of the symptomatic illness.

+Avoiding optic nerve toxins is generally advised, especially tobacco and alcohol.
+Certain prescription drugs are potential risks, so all drugs should be treated with suspicion and checked before use by those at risk.